Honing in on a topological zero-bias conductance peak: EXPERIMENTAL REALIZATION AND CONCLUSION

-\textit{Acknowledgments:} This work was supported by the grants: 1.
+\acknowledgements The grants which supported this work: 1.
 Josephson junctions with strained Dirac materials and their application in quantum information processing, SERB Grant No. CRG/20l9/006258, and 2.
 Nash equilibrium versus Pareto optimality in N-Player games, SERB MATRICS Grant No. MTR/2018/000070.